KQM-git/TCL/docs/evidence/combat-mechanics/energy.md

 **Last tested:** <VersionHl date="2020-12-07" />
 **Updated:** 2021-04-03

+**Finding:**
-**Finding:** Energy Recharge gained through Normal Attacking only applies to the character on field
+Energy Recharge gained through Normal Attacking only applies to the character on-field.

+**Evidence:**
-**Evidence:** The original author didn't provide video evidence, but it was approved due to being easily replicated**.** Special thanks go to Pinupski\#9999 for validating this entry with video evidence.
+The original author didn't provide video evidence, but it was approved due to being easily replicated.
+Special thanks go to Pinupski\#9999 for validating this entry with video evidence.

 1. Enemy's health was depleted to ~5% and let to reset to full HP, removing the variable of HP Particles
 2. [Autoattacking](https://youtu.be/yMstsGRLy5s): Used all Bursts to reset the Burst meter, then Normal Attacked with Zhongli until Burst was charged
 3. [Conclusion](https://youtu.be/3W_Gjd5LfDM): Characters other than Zhongli still had 0 Energy.

+**Significance:**
-**Significance:** Off-field characters cannot gain Energy via Normal Attacks from the active character .
+Off-field characters cannot gain Energy via Normal Attacks from the active character.

 ## Energy Recharge Does NOT Have a Softcap \(at least up to 300 ER\)